 First, companies should consider adopting a social media policy so that their employees are clear on how their actions on social media can potentially affect their jobs.
 More and more high-profile brands are establishing social media guidelines that protect the company without interfering in their employees’ private lives.
 Adidas and Best Buy are two examples of companies with these guidelines in place.

 Adidas’ social media policy allows employees to associate themselves with the company when posting, but mandate that they should make it clear that their posts are personal and purely their own.
 Sensitive and internal company information should not be shared.
 They must also uphold proper copyright and reference laws.

 Like Adidas, Best Buy’s social media policies allows their employees to affiliate themselves with the company, but employees must include disclaimers that free the company of any investment in their posts.
 Best Buy goes one step further, and mandates that dishonorable content such as racial, ethnic, sexual, religious and physical disability slurs are not tolerated.

 Additionally, both companies require that their employees make it clear that their posts are not brand endorsements.

-A second solution which helps to address the problem would be for employees to make their social media accounts private.
+A second solution which helps to address the problem would be for employees to make their accounts private.
 Employees can ensure that their personal life remains separate from their professional life by choosing which of their connections have access to their personal social media content.